Post No.: 0415

 If the promisee factored the promise into his/her calculations – if he/she had relied on it being fulfilled in order to justify the costs incurred – and if those costs were foreseeable (to a ‘reasonable person’) and the reliance on it was reasonable (the promise wasn’t a joke and was seriously relied upon) then it can be argued that it generated detrimental reliance even if nothing was given to or sought by the promisor personally in return.
 That can be enough to make a one-sided promise or gift enforceable even if the promisor later tries to change his/her mind.
 Or at least the promisee can recover the objective costs that he/she had incurred that went to waste in pursuit and expectation of receiving what was pledged to him/her (e.g. what the promisee lost in abandoning his/her old house, and the expense of moving, fixing and furnishing the house which was promised to him/her).

 The upshot is that if you promise to make a gift that you haven’t yet delivered, and the promisee suffers detrimental reliance as a result of relying on your promise, then they can sue you for the detrimental reliance.
 They cannot make you give them that gift you promised in the way they could have if there was a real bargain in place between you both, but they can seek compensation for any costs they incurred that they otherwise wouldn’t have if it weren’t for them expecting you to fulfil your promise to them.
 The simple takeaway lesson is to never promise anything you likely cannot or will not fulfil!
 Woof!

 Another thing is if you have made a straightforward gift to another person then the law won’t be behind you if you later wish to take it back without it being gifted or bargained back to you!
-This should be obvious – you cannot take something back as if it’s yours or as if you’re entitled to any share of it if you had gifted that thing to someone else.
+This should be obvious – you cannot take something back (or something else of theirs in non-consented exchange) as if it’s yours and you’re entitled to any share of it once you’ve gifted someone else that thing.
 It’s legally their property now.